MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/witness.md

 ## Next steps

-For more information on cluster quorum, see [](https://docs.microsoft.com/windows-server/failover-clustering/manage-cluster-quorum)
+For more information on cluster quorum, see [Configure and manage quorum](https://docs.microsoft.com/windows-server/failover-clustering/manage-cluster-quorum).